ibm-cloud-docs/power-iaas/managing-spp.md

 * Delete an existing SPP: You can delete any existing SPP.
-Before you delete, ensure that no VMs exist in the SPP.
-If VMs are present, it must be deleted or moved with a support ticket.
+Before you delete, ensure that VMs do not exist in the SPP.
+If VMs are present in the SPP, delete all VMs in the SPP.